Vilde Frang, violin (Norway)

 thought-provoking programming and inspiring musical leadership.
 A gifted

-communicator described as “cool,
+communicator described as “cool, contained,

 Claire Booth, soprano